Bors-magedao/mage-docs/pages/technical-details/fee-structure.md

 ## Additional Resources

-For more information on Mage Labs' technical implementation and liquidity mechanisms, see:
+For more information on Mage Labs technical implementation and liquidity mechanisms, see:

 * [CFMM Implementation](/technical-details/cfmm-implementation)
 * [Smart Contract Architecture](/technical-details/smart-contract-architecture)